 Day 2: Gardens by the Bay & Marina Bay

 After breakfast we took the MRT to Gardens by the Bay, one of the places I definitely wanted to see.
 We really liked the Supertrees, enormous structures that look a bit like trees.
 There are also two domes you can visit: the Flower Dome and the Cloud Dome.
-The Cloud Dome was wonderful, but the Flower Dome had been decorated abundantly for Christmas and looked very kitschy to us.
+The Cloud Dome was wonderful, featuring an elevated path and an indoor waterfall, but the Flower Dome had been decorated abundantly for Christmas and looked very kitschy to us.
 We then went back to the hotel for a swim and some rest.

 Day 3: Chinatown, Hill Street Police Station, Kampong Glam and Merlion Park

 After check-out at our hotel we took the MRT to Chinatown.
 Once again, just like in Little India, this neighborhood felt like a different country!
-We visited the Buddha Tooth Relic Temple, then we had lunch (a big Tiger beer and noodles) in Chinatown’s ‘food street’.
+We visited the Buddha Tooth Relic Temple.
+It’s free but make sure to wear proper clothing, that covers your shoulders and knees.
+They didn’t seem to deny access to people who didn’t, but it shows some respect.
+Then we had lunch (a big Tiger beer and noodles) in Chinatown’s ‘food court’, a covered street full of Asian food stalls and German-style long tables and benches.
+Affordable and yummy.
+We ended our visit to Chinatown by admiring some of the street art.

 We did a quick stop at the old Hill Street Police Station, and then continued to Kampong Glam, the Arab neighbourhood.
 There are many murals and quirky bars here, so if you like street art, don’t miss it!